shanemarvinmay/ml-course/paper.md

 * RNNs and CNNs were seen as the best
     * They were used with encoders/decoders throughs an attention mechanism
 * 3 tasks were done
-    1. WMT 2014 Englishto-German translation task.
+    1. WMT 2014 English-to-German translation task.
     Scored 28.4 BLEU.
     2. WMT 2014 English-to-French translation task. f 41.8 BLEU
     3. English constituency parsing